miguelmota/alexa-voice-service.js/README.md

   log - when a log occurs
   error - when an error occurs
-  login - when user is logged in recordStart - when recording started recordStop - when recording stopped
+  login - when user is logged in recordStart - when recording is started recordStop - when recording is stopped
 ```

 # TODO